VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch08/chapter08_policy_gradients_complete.md

 ---

-# §8.5 Empirical Analysis: The Variance Barrier (REVISED)
+# 8.5 Empirical Analysis: The Variance Barrier (REVISED)

 **Vlad Prytula**

 ---

-This section demonstrates the "Failure → Diagnosis → Fix" pattern that recurs throughout deep RL: we implement the theoretically sound algorithm (REINFORCE, [ALG-8.1]), observe empirical failure (high variance, oscillating returns), diagnose the root cause mathematically (state-dependent variance not removed by scalar baseline), and deploy the fix (learned value baseline, [THM-8.5.2]).
-This is not a failure of theory—it's theory guiding us to the correct architecture.
+This section demonstrates the "Failure -> Diagnosis -> Fix" pattern that recurs throughout deep RL: we implement the theoretically sound algorithm (REINFORCE, [ALG-8.1]), observe empirical failure (high variance, oscillating returns), diagnose the root cause mathematically (state-dependent variance not removed by scalar baseline), and deploy the fix (learned value baseline, [THM-8.5.2]).
+This is not a failure of theory---it's theory guiding us to the correct architecture.

 ---